 Leave the email server headaches to someone else

 Before I came back to NASA, I worked for a startup company that was using the Google Apps suite and GMail for their company email.
 You know what never landed in my inbox?
 A regularly notice telling me that Email services were going to experience a maintenance outage.
 Managing email storage is a pain.
 It requires specialist system administrators.
 Utilization of the Google Apps suite allows that pain to go away.

 Demand for Google Apps is already in place

 Almost anyone that enters the federal government workforce using web-based email.
-And a good deal of those people are Gmail users.3 Come to think of it, I’m not sure I know anyone who is using an OS loaded email client.
+And a good deal of those people are Gmail users. ((I haven’t seen any actual numbers on this, its just a subjective observation)) Come to think of it, I’m not sure I know anyone who is using an OS loaded email client.
 Unless their workplace requires it.
 And that’s pretty much

 Govvies are absoultely jonesin’ for decent workplace collaboration tools

 I can’t tell you have many times I notice a two or more people at NASA working on something in Google Docs.
 I’ve been seeing this for years.
 Increasingly, people have been “going rogue” by exchanging their GMail addresses and working together in Google Docs and Spreadsheets.
 This happens on a daily basis.
 Personally, I must work on something NASA related with a fellow NASA person using Google Docs at least once a week.